🎄 10% OFF Custom Ear Plugs & In-Ear Monitors | 1 FREE Pair of Universal Plugs with Custom, 2 Pairs with In-Ears

 Ear candling is the process of inserting a hollow cone candle into your ear, and lighting the other side.
 It is claimed that suction from lighting the candle will pull the earwax out of your ear.
 However, it’s been proven that this does not work, and instead could be potentially dangerous due to flames and hot wax near your face.
 Ear candle stores like to show the “earwax” that was removed from the candle afterwards, but this is usually the inside of the candle, and not earwax.

 And that’s the full list of earwax removal methods.
 In our experience, microsuction is by far the best option due to it being the safest, fastest and most effective, while not breaking the bank.
-That’s why earLAB specialises in microsuction earwax removal
+That’s why earLAB specialises in microsuction earwax removal.

 If you are planning on trying one of these methods on your own, please speak to an audiologist or doctor first.